Support

 2. It can give you access to different listening programs/settings.

-When its used as a volume control, you will have access to 8 different volume adjustments per program.
+When it's used as a volume control, you will have access to 8 different volume adjustments per program.

 Note: Each hearing aid needs to be adjusted individually.